PromptAI/promptdialog/docs/common_questions/design_questions.md

 Yes.
 Please refer to the tutorial [Create a dialog flow - Add an attachment to the bot response](/docs/tutorial/flow/).

 ### Can I fill multiple slots in one sentence?
 For example, "I want five pounds of apples"
 Yes.
-You can annotate multiple slots in the training examples of the Bot node.
+You can annotate multiple slots in the training examples of the User node.

 Please refer to the tutorial:
 - Form: [Fill-multiple-slots-in-one-sentence](/docs/tutorial/form/#can-i-fill-multiple-slots-in-one-sentence).